iPhone 12 Pro review: A big leap forward

 Weight: 6.66 ounces

 But the real reason to get the $999 iPhone 12 Pro over the $799 iPhone 12 or $699 iPhone 12 mini is the cameras.
 The iPhone 12 Pro offers not only a telephoto lens for optical zoom but a new LiDAR scanner that speeds up autofocus and enables Night mode portraits.
-Like the other new iPhone 12 models, the iPhone 12 Pro ditches the in-box charger (boo!) and picks up support for MagSafe wireless charging, which is dead simple to use.
+Like the other new iPhone 12 models, the iPhone 12 Pro ditches the in-box charger (boo!) and picks up support for MagSafe wireless charging.

 - Check out our iPhone 12 review